 Visit girlscoutcookies.org for information on where to buy Girl Scout Cookies, and visit your local council website to find booth sales in your area and to learn more about how the Girl Scout Cookie Program helps girls learn and grow.

-Yes, we have five cookies made with vegan ingredients: Girl Scout S'mores™, Lemonades™, Thanks-A-Lot®, Thin Mints and Peanut Butter Patties®.
-We also offer the Gluten-Free Trios Girl Scout Cookie, which is certified by the Gluten Free Certification Organization, produced in a dedicated gluten-free facility, and meets a 10 parts per million standard set by the Gluten Free Certification Organization.
+Yes, we have five cookies made with vegan ingredients: Lemonades®, Toast-Yay!™, Thin Mints®, Peanut Butter Patties®, and Raspberry Rally™.
+We also offer the Gluten-Free Caramel Chocolate Chip Girl Scout Cookie, which is certified by the Gluten Free Certification Organization, produced in a dedicated gluten-free facility, and meets a 10 parts per million standard set by the Gluten Free Certification Organization.

 While our cookies made with vegan ingredients do not contain any animal product ingredients, they may be produced on equipment that is also used to produce items containing dairy ingredients.

 Per FDA regulations, ABC Bakers is required to use product-specific allergen labeling, which enables the allergy-affected consumer to make an informed decision based on information specific to that particular product.
 For more information, please visit the FALCPA webpage posted by the U.S. Food & Drug Administration

 In addition, we call out all allergens on order cards, our web site and provide extra information in regards to other allergens that may be used in our bakeries.
 ABC Bakers is committed to a proactive approach to effectively managing allergens in our bakeries and products